yhs0602/documentation/docs/getting_started.rst

 Step 6: Visualize the Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During the experiment the training loop emits checkpoints and recorded trajectories a s well as Javscript rendering instructions in the experiment folder following the :doc:`Experiment Tracking <10-Experiment Tracking>` conventions.
 You can browse the ``experiments`` folder which contains the runs to inspect the checkpoints and other data. |RLT| includes a simple web-based UI to visualize these results.

+.. _visualize-docker:

+Docker
+^^^^^^^^^^^^^^^^^^^^^^

 To expose the experiment data through the forwarded port of the docker container we copy the files that constitute the web interface into the docker container such that a simple, static HTTP server can expose them together with the experiment data.

 .. code-block:: bash